 We realized that to build a system that is clean from bureaucracy, manual processes, and distrust, we would have to remove the temptation of maximizing profits by never keeping unclaimed premiums to ourselves.

-Instead of feeding from premium leftovers, we only take a 20% flat fee off the top.
+Instead of feeding from premium leftovers, we take a flat fee off the top.
 The rest goes to stuff like reinsurance, surplus, taxes, claims, and our famous Giveback.

 This way, regardless of the amount we pay out in claims, we end up with the same bottom line.